 What happens after visa approval

 Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
-Please review your visa to make sure there are no spelling errors.
-We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
+Review your visa to make sure there are no errors.
+Depending on your type of case, we may also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
 Do not open this envelope.
 You must carry it with you; do not put it in your checked luggage.
-If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.
-Note: If you have received an immigrant visa endorsed with a “IV Docs in CCD” annotation, which means your immigrant visa was issued under the Modernized Immigrant Visa (MIV) program, you will not receive a sealed package of documents.
-Documents previously hands carried by the immigrant are now automatically forwarded to the DHS official at the port of entry.
+If you received X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.

 USCIS Immigrant Fee – All individuals who are issued immigrant visas overseas must pay an Immigrant Fee to U.S. Citizenship and Immigration Services (USCIS) prior to traveling to the United States.
 This fee is for processing your residency status and printing your Permanent Resident Card.
-The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, and people traveling on a K visa.
+The only people exempt from paying this fee are: children entering the United States under the Hague Process, returning residents, Special Immigrant Visa applicants, and people traveling on a K visa.

-When You Should Travel – You must enter the United States before the expiration date on your visa, which is usually six months from the date of printing.
+When You Should Travel – You must enter the United States before the expiration date on your visa, which is usually six months from the date of your medical exam.
 Your visa cannot be extended and all fees are nonrefundable.
 The principal applicant must enter before or at the same time as other family members with visas.
-Children who turn 21 years old after visa issuance must enter the United States before they turn 21 years old; otherwise they will lose their immigrant status.

 Children’s Issues – Children are required to have certain vaccinations before they can enroll in school in the United States.
-Therefore, we recommend that you bring your child’s complete vaccination records with you to the United States.
-Additionally, if your child is adopted, you have full custody as a result of a divorce, or you share custody with the child’s other parent, we recommend that you bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
+We recommend that you bring your child’s complete vaccination records with you to the United States.
+Additionally, if your child is adopted, you have full custody because of a divorce, or you share custody with the child’s other parent, we recommend that you bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
 You will likely need these papers (translated into English) in the United States for issues such as school enrollment, medical care, and eventual citizenship.

 Information for New Immigrants – Please visit the USCIS web page for helpful information on moving to the United States.
 You can read their publication “Welcome to the United States: A Guide for New Immigrants” online.